luanillust/luanillustrates/_posts/2018-10-08-new-zealand-the-sights-otago-part-1.md

 	<img src="{{ baseurl }}/assets/luantics/P031/P031NZ20.jpg" alt="an old bridge that can only carry one lane of vehicles"/>
 </div>

-Upon our arrival in Wanaka, we made a stop for a different type of sight - <a href="https://www.google.com/maps/place/Puzzling+World/@-44.6969882,169.1595093,17z/data=!3m1!4b1!4m5!3m4!1s0xa9d54f268575edf9:0xfa66441c199b7fcf!8m2!3d-44.696992!4d169.161698">Puzzling World</a>, an attraction with some puzzles, a lot of optical illusions and an outdoor maze.
-For NZ$22.50, we opted for the combo pass allowing us access to everything available.
+Upon our arrival in Wanaka, we stopped for a different type of sight - <a href="https://www.google.com/maps/place/Puzzling+World/@-44.6969882,169.1595093,17z/data=!3m1!4b1!4m5!3m4!1s0xa9d54f268575edf9:0xfa66441c199b7fcf!8m2!3d-44.696992!4d169.161698">Puzzling World</a>, an attraction with tricky puzzles, fancy optical illusions and an outdoor maze.
+For NZ$22.50, we opted for the combo pass allowing access to everything available.
 That was a mistake.
 Standalone pricing for the maze/illusions was NZ$18, clearly to rope in naïve people like me for the full package.
 The maze was a strong _meh_ and wasn't worth my time, money or thought.
 On that note, I found many of the illusions to be mediocre as well.
-However, the tilt room (illusions) alone was worth the price of admission.
-Unable to keep still and having a trippy sense of balance, I had an absolute blast.
+However, the tilt room (found in illusions) alone was worth the price of admission.
+I had an absolute blast with the trippy sense of balance.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P031/P031NZ21.jpg" alt="a mural of the toilets back in historic times"/>